1912 Auckland Rugby League season: Representative season

 The team to play Thames-Goldfields to begin the season was a considerably weakened one.
 Several players named originally in the NZ Herald did not actually make the trip and the match day line up as reported in the Thames News was a very different one with many players on debut for Auckland.

 Auckland v Thames-Goldfields

 Auckland v New Zealand

 Sid Riley the former Australian rugby international who was playing club football in Auckland for Ponsonby at the time was listed to play for Auckland in the match.
 However he played for New Zealand instead.
 A photo was published of the Auckland team.
 They are from left to right Ernie Asher, George Seagar, Jim Griffen, ?, ?, Bob Mitchell, ?, ?, ?, ?, Harry Fricker, ?, and ?.
+Originally the Hayward brothers (Morgan and Harold) were named to play for New Zealand however with their Thames side playing the curtain-raiser they ultimately represented them on the day.

 Auckland B v Thames

 Auckland v Hawke’s Bay (Northern Union C.C.)

 The Auckland team featured Harold Hayward who was from the Thames district which was affiliated to Auckland Rugby League.
 He had been a member of the combined Thames-Goldfields team which had played Auckland earlier in the season.